LMLK-seal/ArrowShelf/README.md

 | Pickle     | **1.72 s** | (Each worker gets a small, independent data chunk) |
 | ArrowShelf | 4.02 s     | (1.3s one-time `put` + 2.7s parallel computation) |
 | **Speedup**| **0.43x**  |                                                 |

+### Iterative Analysis: The Jupyter Notebook Advantage

+In interactive workflows (like a Jupyter notebook), where you run many different analyses on the same dataset, ArrowShelf's "pay-once" model is a game-changer.

+*   **Pickle** pays the full, slow data-transfer cost on **every single run**.
+*   **ArrowShelf** pays a small, one-time setup cost to place the data in shared memory.
+Every subsequent parallel task is then blazingly fast.

+This makes ArrowShelf the ideal tool for fluid, iterative data exploration.

 **The Verdict & Analysis:**